paceval/paceval/paceval_sources_documentation-external/readme.md

 ## What is paceval.?

-**paceval is a mathematical engine** that can calculate almost any complex mathematical expressions.
+**paceval. is a mathematical engine** that can calculate almost any complex mathematical expressions.
 The software reads a textual description of the expressions as a mathematical function, which may contain the basic arithmetic operations, the usual transcendental functions (trigonometry, exponential function, etc.) and other common operations.

 Expressions can contain **any number of placeholders (variables)**.
 Calculations are performed in selectable precision (single, double and extended) and **distributed across all available processors** for maximum speed and effectiveness.